- The Barrons (2018)

 In addition to writing short stories, Floyd has for many years taught writing courses in the Community Enrichment program at Millsaps College.
 He has also been a guest speaker at writers’ conferences and workshops throughout the U.S.

 Over the years John M. Floyd has tried many different kinds of writing, and enjoys them all—but short fiction is the one he loves the most.
-In all, he has published five books of short stories.
-He published Deception in 2012 and Clockwork in 2010.
-His newest book (2014) is Fifty Mysteries: The Angela Files.
+In all, he has published six books of short stories.
+His most recent books include Deception in 2012, Clockwork in 2010, Fifty Mysteries: The Angela Files in 2013, and The Barrons in 2018.

 - Southern Scribe interviews John Floyd in 2002.